 However it was in your family, it is certain that we all carry the beliefs around money that we learnt from our families.
 This is not said to attach “blame” to anyone, but rather to bring an awareness to why we are how we are with money

 Money coaching is a blend of behavioural finance and cognitive psychology.
 The goal is to balance out the rational and logical part of your brain (left brain), with the emotional and reactive side (right brain).
 Although we might understand money logically, most of our financial decisions and behaviours tend to be made with the emotional right brain.

-Once you know where your money story came from and your money type, then you can work to transform into a balanced, healthy money mindset.
-You need to make the unconscious conscious before you can make any progress in changing how things are right now.
+Once you know where your money mindset came from and your money type, then the work begins to transform to a balanced money mindset.

 The end result is you feeling empowered in managing your finances.
 You get to redefine success and what it means to you.
 Most importantly you will develop mindful money practices so your financial decisions align with your values.

 This is just a quick run down of the process.
 Feel free to reach out if you want to know more.
 I’m always up for a chat!